ARTICLE CATEGORIES

 How to Blanch Vegetables for Freezing - prepping and cleaning them

 First, you’ll want to prep any of your harvested basket of vegetables by removing tips, leaves, unusable bits, etc. Rinse them clean in cold water while you get your hot water boiling on the stove.
-You won’t submerge the homegrown vegetables until the water is in a full boil.
+You won't submerge the homegrown vegetables until the water is at a full rolling boil.

 Washing homegrown vegetables before blanching them